Integrated Resource Planning

 Our planning process considered economics, environmental and reliability options to serve all customers.

-How is JEA creating strategies to accommodate Northeast Florida’s population growth?
+How is JEA creating strategies to accommodate NEFL population growth?

-The IRP factored in expected growth and increases in electrification.
+The IRP factored in expected growth and increase in electrification.
 That consideration factored into all our modeling scenarios because one of JEA’s primary roles is to support growth and economic development.

 What new technologies will be put in service because of this IRP?

-JEA will be decommissioning a unit at NGS and adding a higher efficiency Combined Cycle plant with advanced technology at a different location.
+JEA will be decommissioning a unit at Northside and adding a higher efficiency Combined Cycle plant with advanced technology at a different location.
 This will help us transition from fossil fuels.
+JEA’s solar farms, set for commercial operation in fall 2026, will be built with the latest solar panel technologies.

-How will the IRP impact JEA’s rates, including fuel and electric costs?
+How will the IRP impact JEA’s rates, including fuel & electric costs?

 Will JEA conduct another IRP?

 We won’t wait another 20 years to conduct an IRP.
 We will revisit the plan every three to five years to plan ahead.
-As technologies change, we’ll be updating our plan as needed.
+As technologies change, we’ll be updating our plan as needed and have committed to conducting two more IRPs by 2030.

 What is the solar strategy?

-The IRP analyzes a combination of existing and new energy supply resources, energy conservation, and other demand-side resources that serve the highest possible public good.
-One such resource is solar energy.
+The IRP analyzed a combination of existing and new energy supply resources, energy conservation, and other demand-side resources that serve the highest possible public good.
 To meet the demand of its customers and the ever-growing Northeast Florida community, JEA recently approved a solar agreement deal that will provide access to 150 megawatts of solar power produced through a five-year agreement with The Energy Authority.
-The utility also plans to add future solar farms (up to 1200 MW).
+We also plan to add a mix of solar farms and additional purchase power agreements to reach our goal of 35 percent clean energy by 2030.

 What is the electrification/EV outlook?